GaaraZhu/serverless-app-client-credentials-to-ssm/README.md

 Export Cognito app client credentials to SSM Parameter store

 # Background
 [Amazon Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/what-is-amazon-cognito.html) is a powerful service for application authentication, authorization, and user management .
-When working with µservice applications, we can use AWS Cognito user pool authentication for a fine-grained service-to-service access control where each service has a dedicated resoruce server with pre-defined scopes for its resources(API Gateway, Lambda etc), and a dedicated app client with limited scopes it needs to access external resources.<br/><br/>
+When working with µservice applications, we can use AWS Cognito user pool authentication to implement a fine-grained service-to-service access control where each service has a dedicated resource server with pre-defined scopes for its resources(API Gateway, Lambda etc), and a dedicated app client with limited scopes it needs to access external resources.<br/><br/>
-The service-to-service communication starts with a user pool sign-in with the app client credentials and a JWT token will be returned to access target service resource.
-We used to copy the app client credentials manually from AWS console and paste to the service configuration.
+This service-to-service interaction normally starts with a user pool sign-in with the app client credentials where a JWT token will be returned from Cognito to the initiator for external resource access.
+We used to copy the app client credentials from AWS console and put to the configuration for each µservice manually.
 With the increasing number of µservices, we need a tool to do this securely and automatically for us.

 # How it works
-A serverless hook will be triggered after the deployment to pull the app client credentials includes **url**, **clientId**, and **clientSecret** which will be merged as part of the application configuration(`auth.cognito`) stored in the configured SSM parameter. <br/><br/>
+A serverless hook will be triggered after the deployment to pull the app client credentials includes **url**, **clientId**, and **clientSecret** which will be merged as part of the application configuration(`auth.cognito`) stored in the configured SSM parameter.<br/><br/>
-**Note: Only when there are changes for any of these three fields will the plugin update the parameter.**
+**Note: Only when there are changes for any of these three fields will this plugin update the SSM parameter.**

 # Installation
 ```